VivianGomez/Tweenity/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the CC BY-NC-ND 4.0 DEED License.
+Distributed under the GPLv3 License.
 See [`LICENSE`](https://github.com/VivianGomez/Tweenity/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>